 HEDS Diversity and Equity Campus Climate Survey

 Memo about 2020-21 D&E Data vs Prior Years August 27, 2021

 College of Arts and Sciences Equity and Inclusion

 Office of Veteran Affairs

 Commitment to Equal Opportunity

-It is the policy of East Tennessee State University not to discriminate on the basis of: race; color; religion; national origin; ethnicity; age; sex; physical or mental disability; pregnancy status; marital status; sexual orientation; gender identity; genetic information; or covered veteran’s status in its admissions policies and all its departments, activities or employment practices.
+It is the policy of East Tennessee State University not to discriminate on the basis of: race; color; religion; national origin; ethnicity; age; sex; physical or mental disability; pregnancy status; marital status; sexual orientation; gender identity; gender expression; genetic information; or covered veteran’s status in its admissions policies and all its departments, activities or employment practices.